EMV Liability Shift: Where Things Stand

 Unfortunately, this move coincides with an ongoing rise in cases of friendly fraud (also called chargeback fraud), which is also more commonly associated with eCommerce businesses.
 The two are correlated; the surge in online activity—both legitimate and fraudulent—has made cardholders more aware of the chargeback process, thereby making cardholders more likely to abuse it.

 This state of affairs leaves many online merchants feeling trapped between criminals and their own customers.

 Friendly fraud chargebacks alone are expected to cost merchants $132 billion this year.
 This will come in the form of lost revenue and merchandise, added fees and overhead, and threats to merchants’ sustainability.
 But, while merchants suffer up front, the losses ultimately trickle down to the consumer in the form of higher prices and less competition, making chargeback abuse a lose-lose prospect.

 How to Respond to EMV Chargebacks

-Fraudsters are cunning.
-Usually, their tactics change faster than in-house fraud detection teams can respond.
+That said, fraudsters typically change their tactics faster than in-house fraud detection teams can respond.
 Professional solutions that are specifically designed to stay one step ahead can significantly enhance a business’s bottom line.

-That doesn’t mean merchants are expected to fight this battle alone: Chargebacks911® is ready and able to help merchants establish a profitable environment for everyone involved with online transactions.
-You don’t need to face EMV chargebacks alone…contact Chargebacks911 today for a free chargeback analysis to diagnose your business’s risk level.
+Chargebacks911® is ready and able to help merchants combat all types of chargebacks and recover revenue.
+Contact us today for a free chargeback analysis to diagnose your business’s risk level.